apache/trafficserver/doc/admin/event-logging-formats.en.rst

     The client request unmapped URL host.
 This field records a URL's host before it is remapped (reverse proxy mode).

+.. _cluc:

+``cluc``
+    The cache lookup URL, or cache key, for the client request.
+This URL is canonicalized as well.

 .. _crat:

 ``crat``